fightron/core-js/resources/README.md

 Properties:

+* `parent` - ID of parent Geometry.
+Parent will be loaded and merged into this resource before other attributes are applied.
 * `vertices` (`v`) - an array of `Vertex` objects.
 * `faces` (`f`) - an array of `Face` objects.
 * `regions` (`r`) - an array of `Region` objects.